kunal-visoulia/Classification-Using-Logistic-Regression/README.md

 1. Reduce the number of features:
 - Manually select which features to keep.
-- Use a model selection algorithm (studied later in the course).
+- Use a model selection algorithm.

 2) [Regularization](https://www.coursera.org/lecture/machine-learning/regularized-linear-regression-QrMXd)
 - Keep all the features, but reduce the magnitude of parameters theta_j